openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

 * As a user, I want to be able to use my own consistent IP addressing scheme in my network.
 I want to be able to specify and re-use the same IP subnet for my pods across different namespaces and clusters.
 This provides a consistent and repeatable network environment for administrators and users.
+* As an administrator, I want to use predictable VRF names on the cluster nodes so that I can easily attach network devices and customize routing on it from day 0 to day 2 as I would be able to do with the default VRF.

 ### Goals